ccapdev1920T2/s11g4/README.md

 ### Getting Started
 1. Make sure to have Node.js installed
 1. Clone/ Download the repository and extract the zip file
 1. Make sure to install the npm modules with `npm install`
-1. Set up the Node.js server with `node index.js`
+1. Set up the Node.js server with `node index.js` or `npm start`
 1. Access the application through `localhost:3000` in Google Chrome

 ### Running Tests